Cold and heat adaptations in humans: Heat

 The only mechanism the human body has to cool itself is by sweat evaporation.
 Sweating occurs when the ambient air temperature is above 35 °C and the body fails to return to the normal internal temperature.
 The evaporation of the sweat helps cool the blood beneath the skin.
 It is limited by the amount of water available in the body, which can cause dehydration.

 Humans adapted to heat early on.
 In Africa, the climate selected for traits that helped them stay cool.
 Also, humans had physiological mechanisms that reduced the rate of metabolism and that modified the sensitivity of sweat glands to provide an adequate amount for cooldown without the individual becoming dehydrated.

 There are two types of heat the body is adapted to, humid heat and dry heat, but the body adapts to both in similar ways.
 Humid heat is characterized by warmer temperatures with a high amount of water vapor in the air, while dry heat is characterized by warmer temperatures with little to no vapor, such as desert conditions.
 With humid heat, the moisture in the air can prevent the evaporation of sweat.
-Regardless of acclimatization, humid heat poses a far greater threat than dry heat; humans cannot carry out physical outdoor activities at any temperature above 32 C when the ambient humidity is greater than 95%.
-When combined with this high humidity, the theoretical limit to human survival in the shade, even with unlimited water, is 35 C – theoretically equivalent to a heat index of 70 C. Dry heat, on the other hand, can cause dehydration, as sweat will tend to evaporate extremely quickly.
+Regardless of acclimatization, humid heat poses a far greater threat than dry heat; the theoretical limit to human survival, even in the shade and with unlimited water, is a wet-bulb temperature exceeding 35 C – theoretically equivalent to a heat index of 70 C. Dry heat, on the other hand, can cause dehydration, as sweat will tend to evaporate extremely quickly.
 Individuals with less fat and slightly lower body temperatures can more easily handle both humid and dry heat.